Showcase Scotland Expo promotes Scottish music and artists to markets and countries outside the UK.

 Sharon has been working within the Scottish Music and Creative Industries for the last 17 years encompassing many roles from Publishing, Management, Press & Promotion to Production on live events and regional A&R for companies including; Sony Music, Columbia Records, V2 Records, Regular Music, AEG Live, Edinburgh Fringe Festival and The List Magazine.
 Sharon is now part of the Artist Liaison team behind the UK’s leading charity for professional musicians ‘Help Musicians’.

 Observers (no voting rights)

 Brian Ó hEadhra (observer)

 Brian is the Gaelic Arts & Culture Officer for Bòrd na Gàidhlig and Creative Scotland.
-He works on a local, national and international level in the promotion and development of traditional and contemporary Scottish Gaelic arts and culture.
-Brian is also a musician and singer-songwriter, occasionally performing professionally at home and abroad.
+He works at a local, national and international level in the promotion and development of traditional and contemporary Scottish Gaelic arts and culture.
+He has a BA Hons in Irish Folklore and English Literature.

 Alan Morrison (observer)